cgruns4/Election_Analysis/README.md

     - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes

 ## Election Audit Summary
    The code created for this analysis could be used as a template for analyzing any other election, with just some slight modifications.
+It would be necessary to link the code to the the datafile of the next election for analysis, and the code would need some slight adjusting if the new election data file is not stored in the exact same format (ballot id, county, candidate).
+   Additionally, in order to use this script for a broader, country-wide election, there would be the need to change logic to pull data at the state level.